lysannschlegel/RDAExplorer/README.md

 See LICENSE.txt or COPYING file in the respective subdirectories.

 This project is not affiliated in any way with Ubisoft.<br />
-Anno 2070, Anno 2205, Ubisoft and the Ubisoft logo are trademarks of Ubisoft Entertainment in the US and/or other countries.
+Anno 2070, Anno 2205, Anno 1800, Ubisoft and the Ubisoft logo are trademarks of Ubisoft Entertainment in the US and/or other countries.
 Anno, Blue Byte and the Blue Byte logo are trademarks of Ubisoft GmbH in the US and/or other countries.